R-E-Miller/CSC328-Final-Project/README.md

 - **Message Display Integrity:** Assumes clients wait to receive a message before sending to prevent overlap.
 - **Makefile Usage:** Assumes user familiarity with Makefiles and running `make clean` before compiling.
 - **Open Network Port:** Assumes the specified server port is open and not blocked by network security measures.
+- **GitHub Repository:** The GitHub repository (found at https://github.com/R-E-Miller/CSC328-Final-Project) is assumed to be public so that the professor can view it as we make progress.

 ## Discussion on Development Process
 The project went pretty well.
 There was a struggle after the server was first started, particularly with handling multiple clients.
 We initially wanted to use threads but switched to select to avoid race conditions.
 Once we figured out how to use select, the rest of the server implementation went well.
 The client-side was straightforward as we used threads to handle reading.
 The protocol for different cases, whether broadcasting to everyone, selecting a unique username, or leaving, made the project function well overall.
 Elliot's shared library was integral as it allowed us to easily read and write messages by calling his functions that created and decoded JSON packets.
 The main challenge was learning how to work with JSON packets, but we overcame this quickly.